Sonya Taaffe

 Sonya Taaffe is an American author of short fiction and poetry based out of Massachusetts.
 She grew up in Arlington and Lexington, Massachusetts and graduated from Brandeis University in 2003 where she received a B.A. and M.A. in Classical Studies.
 She also received an M.A. in Classical Studies from Yale University in 2008.

 Taaffe was first published in 2001, with "Shade and Shadow" in Not One of Us, "Turn of the Century, Jack-in-the-Green" in Mythic Delirium, and "Constellations, Conjunctions" in Maelstrom Speculative Fiction.

 Taaffe often writes for the small press magazine Not One of Us, for whose website she is the contributing editor.
 She served as a co-editor in the Poetry Department of Strange Horizons magazine alongside AJ Odasso and Romie Stott until 2016.

-Taaffe proposed the name Vanth for the moon of dwarf planet Orcus to its discoverer Mike Brown, which was approved by the International Astronomical Union (IAU).
+Taaffe proposed the name Vanth for the moon of dwarf planet Orcus to its discoverer, Michael E. Brown, which was approved by the International Astronomical Union (IAU).

 Influences

 Among her influences, Taaffe highlights Angela Carter for impressing her with "language that voluptuous, overblown, and precise all at the same time."
-She also lists Harlan Ellison, Theodore Sturgeon, Ursula K. Le Guin, Tanith Lee, Patricia McKillip, Susan Cooper, Diana Wynne Jones, Jane Yolen, Caitlin R. Kiernan, Kathe Koja, and Peter Beagle.
+She also lists Harlan Ellison, Theodore Sturgeon, Ursula K. Le Guin, Tanith Lee, Patricia A. McKillip, Susan Cooper, Diana Wynne Jones, Jane Yolen, Caitlín R. Kiernan, Kathe Koja, Peter S. Beagle.